 - What happened to the idea of processing the signal as little as possible and leaving the job to the neural network?
-Circuit 6 amplifies certain information but hides other, like the DC voltage offset between electrodes.
+Circuit 6 (whole device) amplifies certain information but hides other, like the DC voltage offset between electrodes.

 - The electrode map of Prototype 4 provides me with signals (like "arm

 turns left/right") which are redundant since I added support for the

 - The signal from the IMU is actually way more reliable than what I'm getting from the electrodes, so why not ditch them completely?
 Well, there are some parts of the arm that move separately from the Arduino, mainly the fingers.
 So let's focus on these.

 - My main issue with the early prototypes was the poor signal-to-noise ratio, but that was mainly due to the power line.
 This should be gone with a battery-powered device.